-Ahead of Apple’s grand release of iPhone 7 in September, we might guess what would be the storage capacity of the upcoming phone.
+Ahead of Apple’s grand release of the iPhone 7 in September, we might guess what the upcoming phone’s storage capacity would be.
 There was one rumor at the turn of the year that Apple is planning to bring the iPhone 7 model that offers a big 256GB flash storage in it.

-Some pictures released by the Italian website Hd Blog hints that Silicon Valley tech giant may welcome 256GB SanDisk NAND memory for the future iPhone 7, much like the chips present on current Apple products.
-Besides, Hynix, Samsung, and Toshiba, SanDisk provides flash memory for Apple products like iPhone, iPad and Mac and the company was responsible for 20% of order for iPhone 6, probably may become the leading supplier for iPhone 7.
+Some pictures released by the Italian website Hd Blog hint that the Silicon Valley tech giant may welcome 256GB SanDisk NAND memory for the future iPhone 7, much like the chips present on current Apple products.
+Besides Hynix, Samsung, and Toshiba, SanDisk provides flash memory for Apple products like iPhone, iPad, and Mac, and the company was responsible for 20% of orders for the iPhone 6, and probably may become the leading supplier for iPhone 7.

-This is not the first time Apple has planned to use flash memory made by other vendors – previous iPhone models including iPhone 5, iPhone 6, iPhone 6 Plus has used SanDisk flash memory chips.
+This is not the first time Apple has planned to use flash memory made by other vendors – previous iPhone models, including iPhone 5, iPhone 6, and iPhone 6 Plus, have used SanDisk flash memory chips.
 If the rumors are to be believed, Apple might use the same cut for iPad Air Pro and iPad 3 in the future.

 Though there is no official announcement on this development, we may assume that the iPhone 7 will be 1mm thinner than the earlier device.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free